Roopana/Hadoop-Data-Partitioning-Analysis/README.md

    ![Sales Data Model](https://github.com/aiBoss/zeroes_and_ones_Hadoop/blob/master/SalesDataModel.png)
   ### Data Clean up & Validation
   * In the raw data, many entries have middle name values as empty in _Customers_ tables.
 Since Business Questions do not require this field, we have removed this field while constructing parquet tables in _zeros_and_ones_sales database_.
   * In _Employees_ table, the region field has values differing in case(for example: _East_, _east_).
-We have converted all the values in the 'region' column to lowercase to remove false duplicates.
+We have converted all the values in the _region_ column to lowercase to remove false duplicates.
   * Few products have price as 0.
 We retained these entries to preserve the details of all the products.
   * Few entries had price value with high precision (256.99999999...)
 These values have been rounded off to two decimals for an   easy visualization to users.
   ### Data Partitions and Views